particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Battery information 2026-07-08

+Added information about the M.2 breakout board and M-HAT battery to the [battery certification](/hardware/certification/battery-certification/) page.

 ### OTA update control 2026-07-08

-The new [OTA update control](/reference/device-os/ota-update-control/) discusses options for controlling when OTA updates occur.
+The new [OTA update control](/reference/device-os/ota-update-control/) page discusses options for controlling when OTA updates occur.

 ### BLE limits 2026-06-30